skirsdeda/django-reactjs-boilerplate/README.md

 [Back to step 2](https://github.com/mbrochh/django-reactjs-boilerplate/tree/step2_add_non_react_views)

 Unfortunately, in this step a lot of stuff will happen all at once.
+This is the step where most people give up, because Webpack is one monster of a tool and super hard to understand and to configure.

-Let's try to walk through it step by step.
+Let's try to walk through this step by step.

-First of all we run `pip install django-webpack-loader` and of course we will also add it to `requirements.txt`.
+First of all we need to run `pip install django-webpack-loader` and of course we will also add it to `requirements.txt`.
+Tip: Whenever you install something with `pip`, run `pip freeze` immediately after and copy and paste that package with it's version number into your `requirements.txt`.

-Next we need to add this new app to our `settings.py`:
+Next we need to add this reusable Django app to the `INSTALLED_APPS` setting in our `settings.py`:

 ```python
 INSTALLED_APPS = [